swiss-ai/posttraining/README.md

 ## Getting started with the repo for a new project

+You can directly fork the repo, keep the same name and environment/dependencies, and move to the getting started section below.

+Or if you want details on how to modify the template, project name, and dependencies step by step follow the instructions below.
-Fork the repo, give it a lowercase hyphen-separated name (we will refer to this name as `PROJECT_NAME`), then follow the instructions below to set up your project.
-You can also give your GitHub repo another name format if you prefer, but for the template, you will have to pick a `PROJECT_NAME` as well.
+1. Fork the repo and give it a lowercase hyphen-separated name (we will refer to this name as `PROJECT_NAME`).
+You can also give your GitHub repo another name format if you prefer, but for the template, you will have to pick a `PROJECT_NAME` with the format specified above as well.

-1. Clone the repo with destination `PROJECT_NAME`.
+2. Clone the repo with destination `PROJECT_NAME` in your local machine.
    We will refer to the absolute path to the root of the repository as `PROJECT_ROOT`.
-2. Fill the template variables in `template/template-variables.env` by editing the ones with the `$NEW_` prefix, then run the script
+3. Fill the template variables in `template/template-variables.env` by editing the ones with the `$NEW_` prefix, then run the script
    ```bash
    # After filling the template variables in template/template-variables.env.
    ./template/change-project-name.sh
    ```
    Commit.
-3. Initialize the pre-commit hooks as described in the [contributing](#contributing) section.
+4. Initialize the pre-commit hooks as described in the [contributing](#contributing) section.
-4. Edit the `LICENSE` file, or delete it and remember to add one when open-sourcing your code.
+5. Edit the `LICENSE` file, or delete it and remember to add one when open-sourcing your code.
    [(Some help here).](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)
    A simple change if you're fine with the MIT license is to replace the `2022 Skander Moalla` with your year and name.
-5. Edit this `README.md` file.
+6. Edit this `README.md` file.
    1. Edit the title with the name of your project.
-   Replace the [Overview](#overview) section with a description of your project.
+   2. Replace the [Overview](#overview) section with a description of your project.
+7. Commit and push your changes.
+8. Setup the project on CSCS following the getting started instructions below (code and development environment).
+   These include instructions to change the environment as well.
+   Make sure to rebuild the image if needed, and replace the image names with your new image.
-   2. Have a look at the last paragraph below describing how to keep your project in good shape, then delete this getting started, to only keep the project [Getting Started](#getting-started) section.
+9. Have a look at the paragraph below describing how to keep your project in good shape for the future, then delete this template getting started section, to only keep the [Getting Started](#getting-started) section below.

-You're off to a good start!
-If you made it here, give the template a star!
     Here are a few tips for keeping your project in good shape.

     - Keep this README up to date.
       Fill in the rest of the sections after the Getting Started section when releasing your project.
       We give a structure and some templates for those.

       If you use datasets, follow `data/README.md` to set them and write the instructions for the subsequent users there.
       Otherwise, delete the [data](#data) section.

       Similarly, you can use the `outputs/README.md` file to share your trained models, logs, etc.
       - Remember to pin your dependencies whenever you install new ones.
         This is well described in the Maintaining the environment section of the installation instructions.
       - Keep your `reproducibility-scripts/` directory up to date.
         Commit it regularly and run your jobs with those scripts.
         More on this in the [reproducibility](#reproducing-our-results) section.
       - Maintain good commit hooks.
 More on this in the [Contributing](#contributing) section.
       - Have a look at the [ML Code Completeness Checklist](https://github.com/paperswithcode/releasing-research-code).
-  This template facilitates meeting all the checklist items, with a different design.
-  Have a look at the checklist when you ship your project.

 ## Getting started

 ### Code and development environment

-We support the following methods and platforms for installing the project dependencies and running the code.
+We support deployment on the CSCS cluster and the following platforms:

 - **Docker/OCI-container for arm64 machines + NVIDIA GPUs**: